Home Video Research/Materials

 About

-In early 2025, our team received further funding from SSHRC, an Insight Grant, to work on a new series of projects- Moving Matter: Organic Encounters- with Vancouver designer and educator Hélène Day Fraser and graphic designer.
-We will be working between two sets of teams from SFU and Emily Carr, including visual artists, dancers, sound and media artists on new methodologies for creative material processes.
-Organic Encounters will focus on natural materials (soil, rock, moss, tree, branch etc.) and include short films, installations, performance and an art book of the Moving Matter process.
+In 2025, our team received further funding from SSHRC, an Insight Grant, to work on a new series of projects- Moving Matter: Organic Encounters- with a new lead artist, Vancouver designer and educator Hélène Day Fraser.
+We began working between two sets of teams from SFU and Emily Carr, including visual artists, dancers, and sound/media artists on new methodologies for creative material processes.
+Organic Encounters focuses on natural materials (soil, rock, moss, tree, branch etc.) and include short films, installations, performance and an art book of the Moving Matter process.

 Inspired by this research, Kitsos developed a website that collects tools for collaborative making across disciplines.
 With the help of artists from a range of backgrounds, the site includes a list of adaptable exercises across categories of space, sound, improvisation, group, form, build/expand and inspiration.